-Within the project limits, any existing roadway drainage system, associated with US68, shall be replaced as a part of the curb and catch basin reconstruction.
-The drainage calculations shall be based upon a future TWLTL and 1-foot shoulder within the project limits.
+Portions of the existing US68 roadway drainage system shall be replaced as a part of the curb and catch basin reconstruction.

 The drainage design shall follow the current revision of the Location and Design Manual, Volume 2, Drainage Design.
 Provide all drainage calculations to the Department concurrent with the review of the associated buildable unit(s).